Turkmenistan entry requirements for Kenya passport holders

 Frequently asked questions

-No. Turkmenistan does not offer visa on arrival for Kenyan passport holders.
-You must obtain a visa from a Turkmen embassy before you travel.
+No. Turkmenistan does not offer visa-on-arrival for Kenyan passport holders.
+You must obtain a visa before you travel, through a Turkmen embassy or consulate.

-No. Visas are not extendable.
-You must leave before your visa expires.
-Overstaying can result in fines and difficulties with future travel.
+No. Turkmenistan does not allow visa extensions for Kenyan citizens.
+You must leave the country before your visa expires.
+Overstaying can result in fines, detention, and a ban from future visits.

 Official sources